 Report Highlights.
-Two out of every three American homes includes a pet, and 393.3 million pets live in the United States.
-Pet ownership has increased 20% since 1988.
-Outpacing that growth is pet owner spending, especially in matters of pet health.
-Dogs, cats, and fish are the most popular pets, though preferences for breeds and types of animals vary across regions.
+Two out of every three American homes includes a pet, and 393.3 million pets live in the United States; dogs, cats, and fish are the most popular pets, though preferences for breeds and types of animals vary across regions.

 - 85 million or 67% of American homes include a pet.